This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 NotificationResponse

-An object represents user's interaction with the notification.
+An object which represents user's interaction with the notification.

 Note: If the user taps on a notification actionIdentifier will be equal to Notifications.DEFAULT_ACTION_IDENTIFIER.